Walmley, Walmley Village

 B76 - Grid reference SP135935 Warmelegh

-At the beginning of the 19th century this area, part of Sutton Coldfield, was a scattered rural community with hamlets at Walmley Ash and at Langley Heath.
-On Fox Hollies Road near Webster Way a charity school was opened by Sutton Corporation in 1826 for 60 children with a teacher's house attached.
+A charity school was opened by Sutton Corporation in 1826 for 60 children with a teacher's house attached.
 The school doubled as the parish church until St John's was built twenty years later.
-In 1851 a new school was built adjacent to the church, the precursor of the present Deanery School.
+In 1851 a new school was built adjacent to the church (the site is now a doctors' surgery), the precursor of the present Deanery School on Fox Hollies Road.

 Tucked away behind the houses off Walmley Road is Warren House Farm which is one of Bishop Vesey's cottages, one of 51 built by the Bishop for the public good.
 Although considerably altered since the 16th century, it nonetheless has a Grade II Listing.
 Attached to the farmhouse is a granary which may be older than the Vesey house and which has had to be supported at some time in the past by buttresses.

-Away from the centre of Walmley village on Wylde Green Road is another of the few surviving Vesey houses, this time surviving in more of its original design.
+Away from the centre of Walmley village on Wylde Green Road is another of the few surviving Vesey houses, Vesey Cottage, which survives in more of its original design.
 Built in local red sandstone this Grade II Listed cottage was the home of the ford-keeper.
 The small canalised stream here is Plantsbrook, also known as East Brook or Ebrook.
 In earlier times it clearly presented problems for travellers crossing the wide marshy valley from Walmley to Sutton, not the least of which may have been the requirement to pay a toll to cross.

 Images below: left to right - Warren House Farm, Vesey cottage, Wincelle.
 Click the images to enlarge.